Onathallu

 Onathallu, also known as Kayyāmkali or Avittathallu is an Indian martial dance and a semi-contact combat sport performed in Kerala during the festival of Onam.
-In some places, it takes the form of a choreographed sparring, while in some other places, it is a combat sport with actual sparring.
+In some places, it takes the form of non-stop fighting, while in some other places, it is a combat sport with actual fight.

 History

 It is believed to have descended from the martial art Kalaripayattu.
 It is said to have evolved in Pallassena, a hamlet in present-day Palakkad district.
 According to legend, it is performed in memory of a battle waged by villagers of Pallassena against chieftain Kuthiravattathu Nair for killing their chieftain Pallasena Kuroor Nampidi by treachery.
 Both the chieftains were the subservient of the Zamorin of Calicut (Kozhikode Samoothiri).
 The battle ended after Samoothiri's intervention.

 The festival is a tradition followed by the Nairs of the region in commemoration of the numerous wars they led and fought as part of the army of the Kolathiris.
 The name Pallassana refers to the fact that the group historically constituted the Pallava Sena or the Pallava Army, which eventually morphed into Pallassana or Pallasena, as it is known today.